GaloisInc/HARDENS/README.md

 These presentations were all written using Apple Keynote.
 The canonical source for the final presentation is found in the file [HARDENS.key](docs/HARDENS.key).
-A Powerpoint version of the slide deck is also exported from Keynote and in the same directory.
-No attempt has been made to make sure the exported Powerpoint is pretty.
+A PowerPoint version of the slide deck is also exported from Keynote and in the same directory.
+No attempt has been made to make sure the exported PowerPoint is pretty.

-## Final Report
+## Task 5: Final Report

+A final report for the NRC was written.

+### Final Report

 Our final report for HARDENS must have the following characteristics:

  1. [X] it must be well-suited to fit into the document-centric certification process used by the NRC and other similar government agencies,